-Sam Seo has accomplished a lot in his lifetime.
+Sam Seo has accomplished a lot in his lifetime, like getting the best broadband deals.
 He’s been at the helm of three different businesses, the first of which he started when he was 12.
 “It was an e-commerce company where I would sell a product online, take the money, and then I’d get somebody in China to ship it over to customers,” Seo says.

 His next venture, when he was just 16 and a Turner Fenton Secondary School student, would be what is now Hostorea Technologies, a digital agency specializing in web hosting and server management that today has six employees – two of whom once worked for RIM and, Scopely in cities as California and Kansas, where they used services as Hundreds of Customers in Kansas City, KS to land the best clients.